Organic ChemistryIntroduction

 🔗 The Chain Link Analogy

 Alkanes are like a chain of people holding hands!
 Each carbon (person) can hold hands with 4 others.
 In a chain, they hold two carbons and fill the rest with hydrogens.
-The longer the chain, the stronger the intermolecular forces — that's why longer alkanes have higher boiling points (they "stick together" more)!
+The longer the chain, the stronger the forces between molecules — that's why longer alkanes have higher boiling points (they "stick together" more)!

 Keep building this topic